Harassing Phone Calls From Lane Bryant- Stop The Calls!

 While the FDCPA protects against harassment, it cannot stop debt collectors from recovering what you owe on your Comenity bank Lane Bryant card.
 What then happens in situations where you cannot afford to pay what you owe?
 This is where filing for bankruptcy comes in as an option.

 Filing for bankruptcy triggers what is known as an automatic stay; this halts all collection attempts.
-Once your request for bankruptcy is approved, your debts will be discharged, and any collector still attempting to collect it can face consequences for violating a court order.
+Once a bankruptcy claim is pending, collection actions must stop until the case is resolved.
+However, you remain responsible for the debt until your request for bankruptcy is approved and your debts are discharged.
+Any collector still attempting to collect after discharge can face consequences for violating a court order.

 If you are considering filing for bankruptcy, get on the phone with us today at 877-700-5790 to find out if it is a good fit for your situation.